The Esoteric Meaning of the Sphinx and Its Qualities

 A Creature of Many Parts, One Purpose

 The Sphinx is not a single-symbol being.
-It’s a fusion:
+The Sphinx is a combined entity which consists of:

-It’s not just an odd combination – it’s deliberate.
 The Sphinx unites the animal and the divine, the instinctive and the conscious, the earthly and the celestial.
-In that sense, it reflects us – the human struggle to bring together the lower and higher aspects of our nature.
+The Sphinx reveals our human nature because we struggle to balance our basic needs with our desire to improve ourselves.

 The Egyptian Sphinx: Guardian of Wisdom